Make the most of Lake Kawaguchiko in June! Rainy day activities and recommended indoor sightseeing spots.

 After viewing the dolls, you can enjoy coffee, tea, herbal tea, sweets, and more at the attached Doll Cafe.

 At the adjacent Kunimasu Exhibition Hall, you can observe the Kunimasu, which was said to be extinct.
-The Kunimasu only lives in Lake Saiko, no matter where in the world you look.
+The Kunimasu is only found in Lake Saiko, no matter where in the world you look.
 Please take your time to look at this precious fish.

 The contents on this page may partially contain automatic translation.